 Analyse the applicability of state-of-the-art of surface finishing’s and future weather files in innovative bioclimatic solutions.

-To inspire policy changes in order to facilitate and promote the use of low-energy-embedded local materials and energy-efficient design concepts in the construction and building sector in Africa and Europe.
+Policy Makers: to inspire policy changes in order to facilitate and promote the use of low-energy-embedded local materials and energy-efficient design concepts in the construction and building sector.

-By understanding these concepts and techniques, the public sector can be a can be a facilitating agent by supporting bioclimatic and energy-efficient designs.
-Public building can be good examples to popularize these techniques to the public in general.
+Public Sector: by understanding these concepts and techniques, the public sector can be a facilitating agent by supporting bioclimatic and energy-efficient designs.

 ABC 21 contributing allies will allow conducting liaison activities with key actors, targeted stakeholders, associations, communities and research programs in the different countries, stimulating activities based on cross-comparisons Africa-EU and Africa-Africa.
 During the project, the allies will be important sources and channels for collecting relevant information in raw data and existing analysis/reports for the different tasks.
 The allies will also help exploit and disseminate the results, covering a large space in physical and cultural terms.